LiSamoht/ADS-EDA-DESIGN-Workflow/README.md

 # ADS-Based MMIC LNA Design Flow

-This repository captures **my personal, hands-on workflow** for designing a monolithic microwave integrated circuit (MMIC) low-noise amplifier (LNA) in Keysight ADS.
+This repository captures **my personal, hands-on experience** for designing two RF blocks: a (MMIC) low-noise ampfier (LNA) a Low-Pass Filter (LPF) in Keysight ADS.

 All steps and insights come directly from my own experience exploring ADS’s simulation, optimization, and yield-analysis features.

 ## Table of Contents